 \textit{This approach not only eliminates the need for training the baseline VAEs as in \cite{ouriros} but also reaches a value of $d_m$ that obtains a better separation of covered regions $\mathcal{Z}_{sys}^i$ without compromising the optimization of the reconstruction and KL terms.} In fact, as discussed in Sec.~\ref{sec:mapping_module}, the reconstruction, KL and action terms in the loss function~\eqref{eq:vaeloss} have distinct influences on the latent space structure which can be in contrast to each other.
-The proposed dynamic increase of $d_m$ results in a lower $d_m$ value than in~\cite{ouriros}, which in turn yields small distances between the action pair states {\blue while still being more beneficial than a simple static $d_m=0$}.
+The proposed dynamic increase of $d_m$ results in a lower $d_m$ value than in~\cite{ouriros}, which in turn yields small distances between the action pair states while still being more beneficial than a simple static $d_m=0$.
 Such small distances in the action term are desirable as they do not contradict the KL term.
-This {\blue can explain} why the LSRs with higher values of $d_m$ reach worse performance compared to the dynamic one.
+This can explain why the LSRs with higher values of $d_m$ reach worse performance compared to the dynamic one.
 On the other hand, the quality of the obtained visual plans demonstrates that the resulting $d_m$ neither affects the reconstruction capabilities of the MM.